AI4WA/OpenOmniFramework/docs/Tutorial/pipeline_customisation.md

   based on current task name, which is `created_data_text`.
 The class `ClusterManager` will be in charge of this.
 - If it is a signal component, the signal will be dispatch, and the receiver will take the input and do the next step.
-- If it is a task component, it will create next task, with the `extra_params` added to the parameters, and then save it to the database, the AI module will listen to this, and consume it.
+- If it is a task component, it will create next task, with the `extra_params` added to the parameters, and then save it to the database, the Agent module will listen to this, and consume it.
 - The process will repeat like this until it reaches the end of the pipeline.

 ClusterManager code is in `API/orchestrator/chain/manager.py`